Cultivate your skills and knowledge related to business, and conceptual and software modelling. Topics include:

 - approaches to information integration and business analytics.

-Practical aspects of the subject are examined in the context of the SAP Netweaver and Business Warehouse environment.
+Practical aspects of the subject are examined in the context of contemporary software platforms.

-Business Integration – which develops your critical understanding of the issues of integrating people, process and technology systems, both within and across organisational contexts.
-Example topics of study include:
+Understanding the issues of integrating people, process and technology systems, both within and across organisational contexts.
+Topics include:

 - the dimensions of business integration